-2) Pull downs (behind the head)
+3) Pull downs (behind the head)

 If you are going to do pull downs, just make sure to keep the bar in front of your face.
 There is no advantage to pulling behind your head and it can be terrible for your neck.

-3) Back squats
+5) Back squats

-This one may be the most controversial because a lot of people have fallen in love with the back squat, but again, if FUNCTION is your most valued goal of fitness, then these just do not serve a purpose.
+This one may be the most controversial because a lot of people have fallen in love with the back squat, but again, if function is your most valued goal of fitness, then these just do not serve a purpose.

 Most people have one side that is stronger than the other, so by doing heavy back squats, you are just reinforcing that compensation.

-7) Side crunches
+6) Side crunches

 Just as the sit-up is out of date, so is the side crunch, but this can be worse in some ways because of the strain it puts on the spine.
-Every time you crunch to the side, you are adding stress to your disks in a motion that is uncommon.
+Every time you crunch to the side, you are adding stress to your disks in a motion that is unusual.

-While I fully promote moving your spine through a full range of motion on a daily basis, it is not beneficial to add strain during the movement.
+And while I fully promote moving your spine through a full range of motion on a daily basis, it is not beneficial to add strain during the movement.

-8) Hamstring Curls
+8) Hamstring curls

 The hamstring is not meant to be used in isolation, and actually has a very important role in the body that is the exact opposite of what the hamstring curl trains for.
-Your hamstring's #1 job is to slow down and control knee extension.
+Your hamstrings’ #1 job is to slow down and control knee extension.

 In other words, it helps to stop your knee from extending too fast (because that would lead to injury).
 So, while you do need strength there, curls are not the way to do it.